What is Codependency?

 A person who is codependent often serves a large (often what they perceive as “helpful”) role in an alcoholic or an addict’s life.
 Most codependent relationships revolve around some form of substance abuse.
 However, codependency can be learned through upbringing as well, and not involve any chemically-addicted person in a relationship.

 Who is a Codependent?
+Are You in A Codependent Relationship?

 A codependent person often presents themselves as a people-pleaser.
 Although there are several types of codependent patterns, most codependent people, as well as codependent relationships, show signs of interpersonal imbalance.
 For example– one person gives too much to the other, while the other person gives far too little in comparison.
 While every relationship has its moments of uneven giving and receiving, a codependent often gives so much of themselves to the point of total burnout, while their significant other, friend, parent, or other person involved seems to never get enough.